Erb palsy, also known as brachial plexus birth palsy, is a form of obstetric brachial plexus injury as a result of complications during delivery.

 - infant unable to move upper or lower arm and/or hand from the shoulder

-- arm is limp, bent at the elbow and held against the body (waiter's tip)
+- the arm is limp, bent at the elbow and held against the body (waiter's tip)

 - partial or complete paralysis